kxmn-archived/aurora/readme.md

-# LUNAR
+# AURORA

-Making Lua feels like home
+A Lua function library to fill your tool set.

 * On demand method loader
 * Missing Lua functions implemented from other languages